rhit-caos1/rhit-caos1.github.io/_posts/projects/0000-12-22-softquadruped.md

 ### Policies Modulating Trajectory Generators

-<p>To learn a gait in simulation, I use the architecture Policies Modulating Trajectory Generators.
+<p>To learn a gait in simulation, I use the architecture <a href="https://arxiv.org/abs/1910.02812" target="_blank"><u><i>Policies Modulating Trajectory Generators</i></u></a>.
 This allows the agent to learn a policy for a gait like more 'conventional' reinforcement learning, but allows
   some prior knowledge to be added to bootstrap the simulation.
 It takes the form of a periodic Trajectory Generator, which in the original paper, defines the path in space that a robot's foot follows.
 It's defined by various parameters, which are learned by the policy given an observation.
 </p>